Pars Aviation Services Company (PASC)

 Clients have included the IRGC-AF, the IRGC Navy, the Iranian Air Force, Iran Aircraft Industries (IACI), Iran Aircraft Manufacturing Industries (IAMI), and Iran Helicopter Support and Renewal Industries (PANHA); has reportedly maintained the IRGC-AF's fleet of transport and combat aircraft; according to the U.S. Department of the Treasury, received financing from the United Arab Emirates-based company Sakan General Trading (Royal Credit General Trading) to purchase military aircraft tires for the Syrian Air Force.

-In 2015, held meetings in Tehran with Russian Helicopters, part of Rostec Corporation, to discuss the delivery and maintenance of Russian-manufactured helicopters; in September 2007, reportedly negotiated with the Russian companies Aviaexport and Tupolev to build a service center in Iran for Russian aircraft; in 2000, reportedly signed an accord with Uzbekistan to train air specialists.
+In 2015, held meetings in Tehran, Iran, with Russian Helicopters, part of Rostec Corporation, to discuss the delivery and maintenance of Russian-manufactured helicopters; in September 2007, reportedly negotiated with the Russian companies Aviaexport and Tupolev to build a service center in Iran for Russian aircraft; in 2000, reportedly signed an accord with Uzbekistan to train air specialists.

 Established in 2000 or 2001.